apollostream/apollostream.github.io/_includes/roadmap-philosophy-include.md

 ---

-## Stop #1: The Engine Room – New Concepts That Didn’t Exist in 1990
+## The Engine Room – New Concepts That Didn’t Exist in 1990

 If philosophy were truly dead, we would expect to see zero genuine conceptual innovation—only recycling.
 Instead, when we opened the hood of 21st‑century philosophy, we found a suite of radical new tools developed in just the last 15–20 years.